Introduction

 Legal Principles

-- Unpredictability: The event must be so unexpected that no reasonable person could foresee it.
+- Unpredictability: The event must be one that a reasonable person would not foresee.

-- No Aggravation: The defendant's actions should not have increased the natural event's impact.
+- Lack of Human Influence: The defendant's actions must not have contributed to the severity of the event's impact.

 Acts of Third Parties